• Thanksgiving Recipes

 Sally Cameron

 A terrific twist on classic beef stroganoff made with beef meatballs in a rich, creamy sauce with onions, mushroom, and creme fraiche instead of sour cream.
 Makes 30 meatballs for 5 servings or 4 larger appetites.
 Serve over wide pasta noodles, rice, mashed potatoes, or without.
 Make the meatballs ahead of time.
-The meatballs take an hour and the sauce about 45 minutes.
+The meatballs take 45 minutes and the sauce about 45 minutes.

 5 from 1 vote